Cantwell v. Connecticut: Opinion of the Court

 The Court found that Cantwell's action was protected by the First and Fourteenth Amendments.
+While the state may regulate solicitation, Connecticut's specific licensing system gave a state official discretionary power to censor religion by deciding whether a cause qualifies as "religious" before any fundraising can occur.
+This constituted a prior restraint on the free exercise of religion.

 Justice Owen Roberts wrote in a unanimous opinion that "to condition the solicitation of aid for the perpetuation of religious views or systems upon a license, the grant of which rests in the exercise of a determination by state authority as to what is a religious cause, is to lay a forbidden burden upon the exercise of liberty protected by the Constitution."

-In general the court held with respect to the Establishment Clause and Free Exercise Clause and their embodiment in the Due Process Clause of the Fourteenth Amendment:
+In general the court held with respect to the "liberties guaranteed by the First Amendment" and their embodiment in the Due Process Clause of the Fourteenth Amendment:

 We hold that the statute, as construed and applied to the appellants, deprives them of their liberty without due process of law in contravention of the Fourteenth Amendment.
 The fundamental concept of liberty embodied in that Amendment embraces the liberties guaranteed by the First Amendment.
 The First Amendment declares that Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof.
 The Fourteenth Amendment has rendered the legislatures of the states as incompetent as Congress to enact such laws.
 The constitutional inhibition of legislation on the subject of religion has a double aspect.
 On the one hand, it forestalls compulsion by law of the acceptance of any creed or the practice of any form of worship.
 Freedom of conscience and freedom to adhere to such religious organization or form of worship as the individual may choose cannot be restricted by law.
 On the other hand, it safeguards the free exercise of the chosen form of religion.
 Thus the Amendment embraces two concepts,—freedom to believe and freedom to act.
 The first is absolute but, in the nature of things, the second cannot be.
 Conduct remains subject to regulation for the protection of society.
 The freedom to act must have appropriate definition to preserve the enforcement of that protection.
 In every case the power to regulate must be so exercised as not, in attaining a permissible end, unduly to infringe the protected freedom.
 No one would contest the proposition that a state may not, by statute, wholly deny the right to preach or to disseminate religious views.
 Plainly such a previous and absolute restraint would violate the terms of the guarantee.
 It is equally clear that a state may by general and non-discriminatory legislation regulate the times, the places, and the manner of soliciting upon its streets, and of holding meetings thereon; and may in other respects safeguard the peace, good order and comfort of the community, without unconstitutionally invading the liberties protected by the Fourteenth Amendment.